PyLink/pylink-discord/README.md

         # be sent without any additional changes.
         #editmsg_format: "\x02Edit:\x02 %s"

         # Determines whether the bot will send @here and @everyone when relaying messages.
-Generally this is not
+This is disabled by
-        # particularly useful because it allows people to spam these triggers fairly easily.
+        # default to prevent people from spamming these triggers fairly easily.
-        # This defaults to false if not set.
         #allow_mention_everyone: false

         # You can associate IRC services accounts with preferred avatar URLs.
 Currently this is
-        # quite limited and requires hardcoding things in the config; eventually there will be
+        # quite limited and requires hardcoding things in the config; eventually there may be
         # a self-service process to do this.
         #
         # Gravatar emails in the form "gravatar:some@email.com" are supported if libgravatar is installed.